astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Saves data from the screen control and then saves the configuration to the persistence location.
+Saves data from the screen control and then saves the config to the persistence location.

 ##### Parameters